 The Toyota FJ Cruiser (read our review!)

-The FJ Cruiser's frame and front-and-rear suspension systems were adapted from the 120-Series Toyota Prado (Land Cruiser Prado in some markets).
-The frame is a boxed steel ladder-braced unit; a double-wishbone independent front suspension with 7.87 inches of wheel travel for outstanding suspension articulation was used with tubular shock absorbers and an anti-sway bar.
-The rear suspension has a solid rear axle using a four-link coil-spring suspension system with a lateral rod, tubular shock absorbers and an anti-sway bar, providing 9.1 inches of wheel travel.
+The FJ Cruiser’s boxed steel frame and front-and-rear suspension systems were adapted from the 120-Series Toyota Prado.
+The front wheels had a good 7.87 inches of travel, thanks to a double-wishbone independent front suspension with tubular shock absorbers and an anti-sway bar.
+The rear suspension used a traditional solid rear axle with a four-link coil-spring setup incorporating a lateral rod, tubular shock absorbers, and an anti-sway bar; the rear wheels had 9.1 inches of travel.

-All 4x2 FJ Cruisers come standard with a virtual automatic limited-slip differential, operated by an advanced traction-control system to enhance traction of both rear wheels in slippery driving conditions.
+The rear-drive FJ Cruisers came with a virtual automatic limited-slip differential, operated by an advanced traction-control system to enhance traction of both rear wheels in slippery driving conditions.
 An electronic locking rear differential with an eight-inch ring gear is available.
 The ring gear in the front differential of the 4x4 FJ Cruiser also measures eight inches.
 The front/rear differential gear ratio is 3.727:1 (5 A/T) and 3.909:1 (6 M/T).
 The disc-brake system uses ventilated 12.6-inch/front and 12.3-inch/rear rotors.

 Steering is provided by a variable-ratio, hydraulically assisted rack-and-pinion system.
 Wheels are standard 17-inch steel, optional 17-inch, six-spoke aluminum.
 With the FJ Cruiser's standard 32-inch tires, ground clearance is a healthy 9.6 inches, 8.7 inches for 4x2.
 Approach and departure angles are 34 degrees/30 degrees for the 4x4 FJ Cruiser and 32/29 for the 4x2 (rear wheel drive) version.